tsnellgrove/dark_castle3/doc/to_do.md

 *-- ARCHITECTURE --*
 - What would a decoupled, micro=services based DC look like?
 What are the consumers / providers?

+*** get on the web and start working in the open! ***
+- TBD: figure out multi-user
+- TBD: get flask on Amazon Linux 2023 on EC2 working!
+- TBD: Have 'prod' game tab, 'legacy' tab, and 'dev' tab
+- TBD: link mac updates to dev tab via pipelines
+- TBD: link dev tab to prod during manual updates
+- TBD: pull in DB migration to get ready for web

+*** cup_of_tea enhancements ***
+- IDEA: need to provide default engine mechanisms with option to replace with custom game versions
+	- IDEA: assume a 'lazy game designer' who doesn't create custom values; should work anyhow
+	- TBD: need a default set of titles title_factor that can be over-ridden with game-specific
+- TBD: future updates for cup_of_tea (this will eventually be the setup for why Burt went to DC)
+	- TBD: need to fix door (have pub folks charge in)
+	- IDEA: to drink tea, Cecily must lock front door, sit in comfy chair, read book, eat biscuit
+	- IDEA: also, she must get rid of Burt who wants her attention (give rusty_key to burt)
+	- IDEA: Cecily sort of likes Burt - he's better than that Gaston fellow - but overgrown puppy
+	- IDEA: night before, Burt was bragging to whole pub about how he would storm Dark Castle, get treasure
+	- IDEA: Winning condition = drink Tea; Time up when pub opens (belching contest begins); 9 bells
+	- IDEA: Gaston keeps flirting with her sister; big-headed and constantly singing...
+	- IDEA: book is riff on LotR;
+		- IDEA: office workers on death march project; must bring TTL report to shredder
+		- IDEA: led by bearded application developer, heart-string-pulling retirement party at end
+		- IDEA: always saved by IT person at critical moment

 *** Get light working ***